mattmaniak/tales_of_soplicowo/docs/game/gdd.md

    The less the better.

 ## <a id='characters'></a>Characters
-Every character should be somehow archetypic.
+There should be 16 characters, including the players.
+Each of them should be connected with 1-2 of the 12 Jungian archetypes.

 1. ### <a id='player'></a>Player
    - **Father Robak** a.k.a. **Jacek Soplica** - a catholic priest, ex-vagrant.
 2. ### <a id='npcs'></a>NPCs
-   - **Protazy Brzechalski**
+   - **Protazy Brzechalski**.
    - **Tadeusz Soplica** - title character
    - **Judge Soplica** - mentor archetype - conservative Pole stereotype.
    - **Jankiel** - local Jew.
    - **Telimena** - seductress archetype - *femme fatale*.
-   - **Zosia Horeszko** - maiden archetype - Tadeusz's crush.
+   - **Zosia Horeszkówna** - maiden archetype - Tadeusz's crush.
-   - **Gerwazy Rębajło**
+   - **Gerwazy Rębajło**.
    - **Count Horeszko** - Dandelion from *The Witcher*.
    - **Major Płut** - Russian officer of Polish descent.
-   - **Count's Jockeys** - two French-like horsemen.
+   - **Count's Jockey** - a French-like horseman.
+   - **Wojski Hreczecha**
+   - **Podkomorzy**.
+   - **Rejent Bolesta**.
+   - **Asesor**.
+   - **Maćko Dobrzyński**.
+   - **Maciej Konewka**.
+   - **Maciek Chrzciciel**.
+   - **Bartek Brzytewka**.
+   - **Captain Nikita Rykow**.

 ## <a id='world'></a>World
 Closed but with various options to achieve a destination.
 Internal legacy prototype `mapa_w_skali_v2.jpg` is a good initial reference for a level design.

 1. ### <a id='map'></a>Map
    Contains some levels on the single map.
 It will be important storytelling and reputation system component too - some places will be unavailable, while other will be available according to the player choices.
 This will provide gameplay nonlinearity.
+Each level will be symbolic and will be uniqely different.
 2. ### <a id='levels'></a>Levels
    - Level 1
    - Level 2.

 ## <a id='gameplay'></a>Gameplay
 The player acts as a priest whose goals is to go through the quests which are strictly related with Polish noble-class and *Sir Thaddeus* events.
 The goal is to persuade them to reunion.
 It will be done via helping them during various tasks from the Mickiewicz's book and deep talks about the Commonwealth.
 Optionally, the player will have to find and repair chapels.

 To solve those problems, player will have to explore levels and solve engaging puzzles.
+They will be somehow connected with a camera's fixed pitch and base on the problem of getting into some kind of relatively complex place.

+Note that each further puzzle and dialogue should be harder to provide a progressive difficulty.

+The gameplay will be a little modular only, as there will be puzzle solving and NPCs conversations as the cores.
+Both mechanics modules will overlap.

+Both mechanics will be expressive for the player by their nonlinearity, so the player will be able to choose own way and behave in-game as he/she intends.

 1. ### <a id='core-gameplay-loop'></a>Core Gameplay Loop
    1. Enter and explore level a little.
    2. Deep talk with quest owner who explains the problem.
    3. Go to a specified place to find a solution.
    4. Solve environmental puzzles and optionally fix chapel.
-   5. Short talk with NPC that thanks for the help and informs about a next job.
+   5. Short talk with NPC that thanks for the help and informs about a next job seamlessly.

 2. ### <a id='core-number'></a>Core Number
    Core number of the game should be 2 multiplications to symbolise a dualism everywhere, eg. there should be two ways to get into an area, two dialogue answers...